 -

-Explain the role of approximation: If you are discussing computer graphics or CAD models, explain that the vertices are artifacts of the approximation, not inherent properties of the ideal cylinder.
-Emphasize that the true cylinder has a smooth, continuous surface.
+Explain the role of approximation: If you are discussing computer graphics or CAD models, explain that the vertices are artifacts of the approximation, not inherent properties of the ideal cylinder. stress that the true cylinder has a smooth, continuous surface.

 -